wasi-gfx/webidl2wit/README.md

 ## Conversions from WebIDL to wit types.
 > **_NOTE:_** This does not represent what's currently implemented, this only shows future plans.

+If you have any thoughts, please use the [discussion about this table](discussions/1) to chime in.

 | WebIDL type                     | wit type              |
 |:--------------------------------|:----------------------|
 | `any`                           | ❓                    |